junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 }
 ```

 This function just creates the DOM node.
-Actually attaching it to the DOM will be done by the diffing algorithm, which we're ready to write now!
+Actually attaching it to the DOM will be done by the diffing algorithm, which we're ready to approach now!

 ### Dealing with Diffing

 This will be the final function for our VDOM implementation.
 It's job will be to recursively determine the diff between two VDOM trees and update the real DOM accordingly.
+Unlike `diffProps()`, this function will perform DOM modifications as it does the diff, rather than returning a diff object.

-This function is somewhat difficult to reason about without context, so I guess I've got some explaining to do!
+The algorithm is pretty simple, but it can still be somewhat difficult to reason about, so I've done my best to make the code super digestible.
+I'll also give you some quick background right now before we get to the code.

 First, here is the function signature: